- Search The Registry

-Trading as Chappelle Bros., he and his brothers, James E. Chappelle and Lewis W. Chappelle, rapidly organized a small vaudeville circuit, including theatre venues in Savannah, Georgia, as well as Jacksonville and Tampa.
-By 1902 it was said that the Chappelle Bros.
+Trading as Chappelle Bros., he and his brothers, James E. Chappelle and Lewis W. Chappelle, rapidly organized a small vaudeville circuit, including theatre venues in Savannah, Georgia, Jacksonville, and Tampa.
+By 1902, it was said that the Chappelle Bros.
 Circuit had full control of the Black vaudeville business in that part of the country, "able to give from 12 to 14 weeks [of employment] to at least 75 performers and musicians" each season.

 Chappelle stated that he had "accomplished what no other Negro has done - he has successfully run a Negro show without the help of a single white man."
 As his business grew, he owned and managed multiple tent shows, and the Rabbit's Foot Company would travel to as many as sixteen states in a season.
 The show included minstrel performances, dancers, circus acts, comedy, musical ensemble pieces, drama, and classic opera and was known as one of the few "authentic negro" vaudeville shows.
 It traveled most successfully in the southeast and southwest and Manhattan and Coney Island.
 By 1904 the Rabbit's Foot show had expanded to fill three Pullman railroad carriages and was advertised as "the leading Negro show in America."
 For the 1904-05 season, the company included week-long stands in Washington, D.C., and Baltimore, Maryland.

 Two of its most popular performers were singing comedian Charles "Cuba" Santana and trombonist Amos Gilliard.
 Another performer, William Rainey, brought his young bride Gertrude (later known as "Ma" Rainey) to join the company in 1906.
 That year, Chappelle launched a second traveling tent company, the Funny Folks Comedy Company, with performers alternating between the two companies.
 The business continued to expand, though, in August 1908, one of the Pullman Company railroad carriages used by the show burned to the ground in Shelby, North Carolina, while several entertainers were asleep.
 Chappelle quickly ordered a new carriage and eighty-foot round tent so the show could go on the following week.
 Pat Chappelle, who helped pave the way for Black performers, died from an unspecified illness on October 21, 1911, aged 42.